gridstack/gridstack.js/demo/angular/README.md

 ```

 ## Demo
-You can see a fuller example at [app.component.ts](https://github.com/gridstack/gridstack.js/blob/master/demo/angular/src/app/app.component.ts)
+You can see a fuller example at [app.component.ts](src/app/app.component.ts)

-to build the demo, go to demo/angular and run `yarn` + `yarn start` and Navigate to `http://localhost:4200/`
+to build the demo, go to demo/angular and run `yarn` + `yarn start` and navigate to `http://localhost:4200/`

 Code now shipped starting with v8.0+ in dist/ng for people to use directly!
 ## Caveats